DTierneyDev/tierney-photography/README.md

 The goals of this site are to:
 - Allow users to learn more about the photographer, Tierney.
 - Allow users to see examples of his past works.
+- Allow the owner of the site to login and upload/edit photosets to sell.
+- Allow users to register/login so that they can access the full features of the site.
 - Allow users to buy photosets from him, and download them to use as they wish.

 ## Demo